zamaniali1995/ml-pipeline/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
-- [x] Add back to top links
+- [x] Develop Base Pipeline Template
+- [x] Implement Example Dataset and Functional Front-End
-- [ ] Add Additional Templates w/ Examples
+- [ ] Add additional data processing utility functions to be available for use.
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Implement Test-Cases to be used for validation of the different pipeline steps
+- [ ] Add more ways to load data
-- [ ] Multi-language Support
+  - [ ] AWS
-    - [ ] Chinese
+  - [ ] Google Cloud
-    - [ ] Spanish
+  - [ ] Microsoft Azure

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/zamaniali1995/ml-pipeline/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>